 — No more than one drink per day for women.

-And if you smoke, doctors advise that you try to quit, especially now that we’re in a pandemic.
+And if you smoke, doctors advise that you try to quit as soon as possible.

 More from U.S. News